dr-leo/PyHyphen/README.txt

 Further changes are:

 * Hyphenator.info is of a container type for 'url', 'locales' and 'filepath' of the dictionary.
-* the Hyphenator.language attribute is deprecated
+* the Hyphenator.language attribute deprecated in v1.0 has been removed
 * download and install dictionaries from LibreOffice's git repository by default
 * dictools.install('xx_YY') will install all dictionaries found for the 'xx' language and associate them with all relevant locales as described in the dictionaries.xcu file in LibreOffice's git repository.